 Uninformed commentators cite security as the biggest challenge for airports in coming decades.
-But peak industry bodies such as IATA and the ACI differ.
-They identify dramatic increases in passenger numbers as the airport industry’s single biggest challenge.
-IATA has flagged passenger traffic increases of up to 100% over current levels by 2035; that could mean an extra 3.7 billion passengers that will need accommodating by airports around the world.
+But peak industry bodies such as IATA and ACI differ.
+They identify dramatic increase in passenger numbers as the airport industry’s single biggest challenge.
+IATA has flagged passenger traffic increases of up to 100% over current levels by 2035; that could mean an extra 3.7 billion passengers who will need accommodating by airports around the world.

 King Khalid International Airport (KKIA), Riyadh, Saudi Arabia is one of the busiest airports in the Middle East but the airport has faced many operational challenges where irregularity in operations and coordination has been affecting the entire airport ecosystem and translated to excessive operational costs.
 ADB SAFEGATE is now signing a € 5.50m deal to help improve the safety, efficiency and reliability of apron operations at the airport.
 Continue reading

 VIDEO.
 Imagine one integrated operational process from approach to departure.
 To make this a reality, such a solution must integrate and intelligently support many different guidance and traffic control functions, including tower control systems, airfield lighting, docking control and gate management.
 Watch our colleagues talk about how ADB SAFEGATE’s integrated airport solutions for gate, airfield and the tower can improve airport performance.

 Did you know that the world’s population has doubled since 1970?
 With the rapidly growing global middle class, and expansion in emerging markets such as Latin America and the Middle East, airports are faced with the challenge to meet rising air traffic demands.
 How can your airport benefit without deteriorating safety and profitability?
 How can you increase your throughput without compromising passenger experience?